engie-group/shaystack/README.md

 ## Deploy the application

 Before deploying the application, you must have:
-- an admin account WITH password (Ask the support +33977401002 to activate the « Okta Sync Flag » to 1 for your XXXX-A engie account)
+- an admin account WITH password (Ask the Engie support +33977401002 to activate the « Okta Sync Flag » to 1 for your XXXX-A engie account)
 - a token created by *Gimme aws cred*